 Comment, share this post and let us know how your lifestyle changes are progressing.
 The GOODista loves to hear from you and you are our inspiration to write about lifestyle changes you can do to Feel, Be and Do Good – For Good 🙂

-Small lifestyle changes can become life altering.
-After a full-on career job in humanitarian aid, I needed change.
+Hello, I'm Anna.
+My lifestyle changes became life altering.
+After a 20+ year career job in humanitarian aid, I am now a Coach, Blogger, UN/NGO Consultant and proud owner of Goodista AB.
 I started The GOODista to inspire you to Wellness.
-Fitness foodie, Mindful Lifestyle Change devotee, Energetic - that is me now.
-Join Us to Feel, Be and Do GOOD!
+Join in to Feel, Be and Do GOOD!

 Small lifestyle changes can become life altering.
 After a full-on career in humanitarian aid, I started The GOODista to inspire Wellness.
 As a Fitness Foodie, Mindful Lifestyle Change Devotee & Energiser I invite you to Feel, Be & Do GOOD!